barseeek/Space-Telegram-API-Lesson/README.md

 ```
 python fetch_apod_images.py
 ```
 Startup script argument is the launch `timer`.
-If `timer` is empty, by default is 14400 seconds .
+If `timer` is empty, the default environment variable `PUBLISH_TIMER` value is 14400 seconds .
 ```
 python publish_photos_to_tgchannel.py 1000
 python publish_photos_to_tgchannel.py